NEK-RA/nek-ra.github.io/content/blog/termius-port-forwarding.md

 |    ssh -R    |   127.0.0.1    |    3000     | localhost |   8080    | user@server |
 ```

+P.S.: I don't know why, but this mapping is not listed at https://docs.termius.com/termius-handbook/port-forwarding

 ## Conclusion

+The one thing that I don't understand is using "from/to" in labels.
+Why not "local/remote"?
+I guess it will be more clear for everybody.

 There are few strangeness in the UI, so finally don't forget to write correct names for your forwarding rules.